Volcomix/webcomponents/slides.md

 - Custom elements <!-- .element: class="fragment highlight-blue" -->
 - Shadow DOM
 - HTML templates
-- ES modules
+- JavaScript modules

 Notes:
 Let's start by the standards.
-The Web Components consist of 4 specs: Custom elements, shadow DOM, HTML templates, and sometimes ES modules is also included as being one of the Web Components standards.
+The Web Components consist of 4 specs: Custom elements, shadow DOM, HTML templates, and sometimes JavaScript modules is also included as being one of the Web Components standards.
 We will run into each of those to understand the basics.
 Then we will try to implement a real world example and see what are common pitfalls and common practices.